Wu Xiuquan: Early People's Republic of China

 When the People's Republic of China was founded in October 1949, Wu was appointed head of the Soviet Union and Eastern Europe Department of the Foreign Ministry and accompanied Mao Zedong on his visit to the Soviet Union in January 1950.
 In November 1950, Wu attended a United Nations Security Council meeting as the PRC representative.
 He made a long speech condemning the United States for its "armed aggression" in Taiwan and "armed intervention" in the Korean War, and called for the UN to demand the withdrawal of U.S. forces from both Taiwan and Korea.

 In 1951, Wu was promoted to Vice Foreign Minister of the PRC.
 In March 1953, he visited Moscow again, as a member of the Chinese delegation led by Premier Zhou Enlai, to attend the funeral of Joseph Stalin.

 In September 1954, Wu was elected a member of the Sichuan delegation to the 1st National People's Congress.
 In March 1955, he was appointed the PRC's first ambassador to Yugoslavia.
-He was elected a member of the 8th Central Committee of the Communist Party of China in 1956.
+He was elected a member of the 8th Central Committee of the Chinese Communist Party in 1956.
 In 1958, he attended the Seventh Congress of Yugoslavian Communist Party, after which Sino-Yugoslavian relations almost broke because China harshly criticized Yugoslavia for its disobedience against Soviet Union.
-From October 1958 to April 1967, he served as Vice Minister of the International Liaison Department of the CPC.
+From October 1958 to April 1967, he served as Vice Minister of the International Department of the Chinese Communist Party.
 In December 1962 and January 1963, Wu visited Bulgaria, Hungary, Czechoslovakia and East Germany to attend each country's party congresses, the last of which attended by Khrushchev.
-Wu exchanged fierce remarks with local Communists and meanwhile, the Sino-Soviet dispute worsened.
+Wu exchanged fierce remarks with local communists and meanwhile, the Sino-Soviet dispute worsened.